skylafalls/fg-video-reviews/2025/11/vid-1.md

 Numerical Rating / 10: 7.23/10

 Reasoning:
-- This incoporates some unique parts and ideas (especially with layers) and has a semi-well-rounded A.E. version above the average.
+- This incorporates some unique parts and ideas (especially with layers) and has a semi-well-rounded A.E. version above the average.
 - The number entry symbol designs are also decent and unique.
-- There are definitely flaws that can be fixed, such as reducing excessive effects and some minor tweaks to timings and enntries.
+- There are definitely flaws that can be fixed, such as reducing excessive effects and some minor tweaks to timings and entries.
 - Overall, I rate this **featured**.